 You will receive two separate grades for this course.
-If you do not receive a passing grade in the 2040 half of this course, you may not proceed to the second half.
+If you do not receive a passing grade for 2040, you will receive a WF for that course.
+For 2050, you will be dropped with a W.

 PARTICIPATION

 Class participation is a vital component to the language learning process.
 Your level of participation and preparation will be evaluated each class, and you will receive an average score twice during each course.
 This grade will be based on the following: attendance/punctuality, preparation for class, level of engagement, and use of Spanish.
 The following rubric applies to the class: